-Red_Counter, and provides separate initialization procedures for each, that
+Red_Counter.
+It provides separate initialization procedures for each,

-Although this program does not read uninitialized data, GNATprove fails to
+This program doesn't read any uninitialized data, but GNATprove fails to

-verify this fact.
-As we have provided a state abstraction for package
+verify that.
+This is because we provided a state abstraction for package

-Counting, flow analysis computes subprograms's effects in terms of this
+Counting, so flow analysis computes the effects of subprograms in terms

-as well as the warning that no procedure in package
+initialized after elaboration as well as the warning that no procedure in

 Let's remove the abstract state on package

 This example is correct.
-Here, no state abstraction is provided.
-GNATprove will reason in terms of variables and will prove data initialization without any problem.
+Because we didn't provide a state abstraction, GNATprove reasons in terms of variables, instead of states, and proves data initialization without any problem.

 Counting, but this time